24. Is my benefit amount correct?

 More than one current employer

 An applicant must submit a separate application for each job from which they are taking leave.
 Each application will only pay benefits based on wages from that employer.
 DFML calls these employers “concurrent employers.”
-Even if the job is part-time and they have not worked there in months, as long as you are technically still employed, that counts as a current employer and you must submit a separate application to get the right WBA.
+Even if the job is part-time and they have not worked there in months, as long as you are technically still employed, that counts as a current employer and the worker must submit a separate application to get the right WBA.

 Former employers in the past year